keduba/my_test/content/post/update/index.md

 I hope to find out which is more useful between PyTorch and TensorFlow as I do this course.
 I'm also aware that I should be leaning towards [Kaggle](www.kaggle.com) at this point.
 Someone referred to their Machine Learning projects as 'toy' projects.
 If I haven't played with the toys, what's gonna happen to me and the real thing?

 By the way, in the course of editing this post, I switched to markdown, and I think it's hands-down better than *Rich Text Format* because I can add hyperlinks effortlessly.
 Fancy figuring this out in less than 10 seconds.
 And to think I always dreaded Markdown!

+### MARCH 2022
+#### March 8
+__Zero to Mastery Starts__

+I started the ZTM course in Machine Learning and Data Science on March 3rd.
+It's going well, and I'm all in.

+*__Change in attitude__*:
+Sometimes at study I get exhausted which is expected since I start from 8:30am and go on till about 3:00 pm.
+Then to chill out, I just read up stuff especially long form writing in the areas where I am going to: getting jobs, doing LinkedIn updates, getting inspired and discovering new links and resources in Data Science, Machine Learning, Bash, Business and Innovation.

+On Wednesday 2nd, someone was referred to me that had a problem with accessing his files on Windows.
+I thought I'd be able to fix the boot issues the Windows way  and get his files out but all the tips I saw online did not work for me.
+Finally I decided to go the Linux way.
+Run Linux on it and extract the files.
+I'm going to write this in a blog post so I'm not going to go into details here.

+However, while I saw it in the light of helping a friend's friend, he saw it as me providing a service and wanted to pay for it.
+He wasn't happy that when he arrived at the time I said it would be ready, I hadn't finished transferring all his data to the new computer.
+And here I was busy feeling like after 24 hours and some staying up to migrate his directories and files out, he was going to be like, "Thank you so much," and all.
+So something switched in my head before I finished transferring his documents back.

+I modified my brain.
+Henceforth, I'm no longer seeing help as helping, I see it as a service.
+For me it is help, but from the eyes of the person he is a client and therefore it is a service.
+To not be _heartbroken_ I should also look at it as he does, like I'm providing a service.
+This means that the whole nine (or maybe five) yards is in: time, tools, results, communication and charging.

+I am applying this same attitude to my training, including the time I spend on tasks, the breaks, the outcomes and networking to get more work.
+That is to say everything that makes for good work is going in, no holds barred.